 April 2, 2020

 The U.S. census, one of the few in the world to directly count every resident, is used to distribute political power as well as federal funding.
 In 2020, it faces complications due to the coronavirus…

 July 10, 2019

 Political shifts and economic challenges in Latin America could either boost the region’s largest trade bloc or lead to its obsolescence.

-President Trump is rolling back some of his predecessor’s Cuba policies, likely closing out a historic period of détente between the two longtime adversaries.
+President Trump has unleashed new trade and travel restrictions on Cuba, closing out a historic period of détente between the two longtime adversaries.